Clarke Energy’s Early Years

-Clarke Energy Limited started trading in the mid-1980’s as Marine Manpower (Services) Limited, to provide spare parts world-wide to users of marine, industrial and locomotive diesel engines.
-The company at that time was based in Aintree near Liverpool Jim Clarke joined the Company in 1989 at which time the Company was in financial difficulty.
-By 1992 he had turned the company around, from a total staff of 4 to around 40 and a turnover of approximately £0.5 to £4m.
-In 1992 new purpose built premises were purchased at Unity Grove, Knowsley Business Park in Liverpool.
+Clarke Energy started trading in 1989, providing spare parts world-wide to users of marine, industrial and locomotive diesel engines.
+The company at that time was based in Aintree near Liverpool and was head by Jim Clarke.
+By 1992 the company had grown to 40 people and had an increasing turnover.
+In 1992 new purpose-built premises were purchased at Unity Grove, Knowsley Business Park in Liverpool.

 From Strength to Strength

 The company has continued to grow and now provides employment for a workforce of over 1,200 globally.
 The company moved to its international headquarters, ‘Power House’, in 2000 which are situated in Knowsley Business Park near Liverpool.

 The Clarke Energy of today has transformed dramatically since Jim Clarke first took a controlling stake in the company.
 Jim set about restructuring what was at that time a diesel engine spare parts and service business.
 The first few years saw many changes, which eventually led to Jim taking complete ownership.
 A key milestone came in 1995 when the company was appointed as the exclusive UK distributor for Jenbacher.